seekwhencer/drone-boat-client/README.md

 # drone boat client
 This is the node app to run the drone boat.

+**DRAFT STATE**

+That works at the moment:

+- managing accesspoint
+- managing dns server
+- mqtt broker
+- joystick control
+- controlling two motor drivers via mqtt on a nodeMCU

+## Features:

 - control two motors with direction and speed (PWM)
 - gps